Social and Emotional Development

 Social and Emotional Development Defined

-Social and emotional development can be defined as how people learn skills to understand and manage how they act and how they relate to others and make responsible choices.
+Social and emotional development can be defined as how people learn skills to understand and manage how they act, how they relate to others, and how they make responsible choices.
 These skills include being able to understand and control emotions, understand and care about others, and make good decisions.
-These skills also include behaving responsibly and with good intentions, establishing and maintaining positive relationships, and avoiding negative behaviors.1,2 Social and emotional skills are essential to succeed in family, school, workplaces, and community.3
+These skills also include behaving responsibly and with good intentions, establishing and maintaining positive relationships, and avoiding negative behaviors.2,3

 Choices Based on Self and Others